 The major renal histopathological lesion reported in CRGV is thrombotic microangiopathy (TMA).
 Thrombotic microangiopathies are characterised by inflammation and damage to vascular endothelium, leading to widespread formation of microthrombi and resultant consumptive thrombocytopaenia.

 A range of breeds have been identified with CRGV in the UK suggesting the disease does not solely affect greyhounds.
-There does not appear to be a breed, body weight, sex or age predilection.
-Cases have been identified across the whole of UK and there may be a seasonal distribution with cases being identified between November and June.
+There does not appear to be a body weight, sex or age predilection.
+Cases have been identified across the whole of UK and there may be a seasonal distribution with most cases being identified between November and May.

 Thrombocytopaenia has been identified in approximately half of the affected dogs and is thought to be the result of widespread microthrombi.
 Mild anaemia, neutrophilia and hyperbilirubinaemia have also been seen in around a quarter of affected dogs.
 A significant proportion of dogs affected by CRGV are non azotaemic at presentation, if you are presented with a dog with a skin lesion of unknown cause and you or the owner are concerned about CRGV please refer to our ‘non azotaemic cutaneous and renal glomerular vasculopathy – advice sheet for vets’ for further information.